gabor-gubicza/learning-JavaScript/README.md

 Is where our code is executed. in the Execution context

 **HEAP** - Objects Tored.
 Unstructured memory pool which stores all the object that our application needs.
+Memory Tab in Chrome, and make a snapshot of the HEAP.

 Compilation: The entire Source code is converted to machine code at once.
 This machine code is then written to a portable file that can be executed to any computer.